Dirkie Chamberlain

 Dirkie Chamberlain (born 3 November 1986) is a South African field hockey player.

 International career

-The affable player is a 1x Olympian, played 4 World Cups, 3 Commonwealth Games.
+Chamberlain is a 1x Olympian, played 4 World Cups, 3 Commonwealth Games.

-At the 2012 Summer Olympics she competed with the South Africa women's national field hockey team in the women's tournament.
+At the 2012 Summer Olympics, she competed with the South Africa women's national field hockey team in the women's tournament.
 She has also competed at the 2010 and 2014 Commonwealth Games. and 2018 Commonwealth Games.